bquast/decompr/_includes/index.md

 source[1:5,1:5]
 {% endhighlight %}

 Below is an example of looping the process.
-I assumes the data is stored in csv files.
+It is assumed that the data is stored in csv files.

 {% highlight r linenos %}
 ## create a vector with the years